 My bike had been sitting unused

 for more than 6 years.
-I left the clutch alone during the rebuild waiting to see
+I left the clutch alone during the rebuild

-even though the slack adjustment was correct, the clutch
+enough, even though the slack adjustment was correct, the clutch

 slipped under acceleration.

-Examining the steel plate and friction plate stack, the thickness was greater than
+Examining the steel plate and friction plate stack, the thickness

-worn out.
+it wasnít worn out.
 The friction material showed that the surfaces

 appeared glazed but not from use, rather something was on the

 So I washed them in solvent.
 Very risky but I was sure it

 wouldnít hurt the material and not leave any oily residue like

 Place the plates on a flat metal surface while blasting to prevent

 warping then replace the springs with a heavier coil than stock.